International Legion (Ukraine): Brazil

-on 5 March 2022, a Brazilian newspaper reported thatabout 500 Brazilians were mobilizing on WhatsApp, Telegram and social networks groups to enlist.
+On 5 March 2022, a Brazilian newspaper reported that about 500 Brazilians were mobilizing on WhatsApp, Telegram and social networks groups to enlist.
 The Embassy of Ukraine in Brazil said that "it is not enlisting for the Ukrainian Foreign Legion" or "campaigning to join this military formation".
 The costs are up to US$1,5 thousand per person, including air tickets and documentation.
 There are over 600,000 people of Ukrainian descent living in Brazil.

-As of 6 July, three Brazilian volunteers were killed fighting in Ukraine.
+As of 6 July 2022, three Brazilian volunteers had been killed fighting in Ukraine.
 André Hack Bahi was killed on 4 June while helping fellow volunteers escape during fighting in the Luhansk region.
 Thalita do Valle, a female model and ex-Kurdish Pershmerga volunteer was killed in Kharkiv on 30 June during an attack on a Ukrainian bunker, which also resulted in the death of Douglas Búrigo when he tried to look for her since she did not evacuate from the bunker in time.
 Brazilian diplomats confirmed the reports on 5 July.